remla2025-team9/operation/docs/extension.md

 ## How to Test the Improvement

-To prove that our new automated setup is better, we need to do more than just say it's easier; we need to measure it.
+To prove that our new automated setup is better, we need to do more than just say it's easier, we need to measure it.
 The goal of this change is to improve the experience for developers, so our test should focus on human factors like time, errors, and satisfaction.

 We will design a simple experiment to compare the old manual process against the new automated one.